 Ayahuasca as a form of therapy

-In addition to spiritual seekers, Western therapist got intrigued by the miracle brew as well.
+In addition to spiritual seekers, Western therapists got intrigued by the miracle brew as well.
 They follow-up on the age-old idea that ayahuasca can be used for healing.
 Especially notable is the case of Canadian physician Gabor Maté, who integrated ayahuasca in addiction treatment.
 Although the preliminary results were promising, his initiative was closed down by the Canadian authorities as ayahuasca contains the illicit substance DMT.

 There’ve been scientific studies into the medical effects of ayahuasca.
 In general they point out that ayahuasca consumption has no physical or psychological deteriorating effects, and the chances for addiction have proven to be very low.
 In general, moderately positive effects have been found on behaviour, mood and attitudes towards life.

-The largest research project up to date is the Hoasca study, in which a group of 15 UDV-members was compared to a similar control-group.
+The largest research project up to date is the Hoasca study, in which a group of 15 UDV-members was compared to a similar control group.
 Though some of the UDV-members had been alcohol and tobacco addicts before and had suffered from depression and anxiety disorders, they showed no signs of addiction or psychopathology anymore.
 Instead they reported radical transformations in their behaviour, attitudes and outlook on life: chronic anger, resentment, aggression and feelings of alienation disappeared, whereas feelings of self-control, responsibility and personal fulfilment increased.
 The researchers point out that it’s not clear what part of the effects might be due to the ritual and social context of the UDV, compared to the biomedical working of the brew itself.

 Ayahuasca has also shown to fit within the field of transpersonal psychology.
 Based on Stanislav Grof’s models for LSD-therapy and holistic breathing, some transpersonal psychologists now offer therapeutic sessions with ayahuasca.
-They believe that exceptional states of consciousness, such as the direct experience of the divine, of cosmic unity or boundless awareness can be used to enrich life and to awaken one’s full nature.
+They believe that exceptional states of consciousness, such as the direct experience of the divine, of cosmic unity or boundless awareness, can be used to enrich life and to awaken one’s full nature.
 Though it’s not common practice yet, it’s not unlikely that in the future more Western therapists will integrate the Amazonian brew in their therapeutical sessions.

 As the popularity of ayahuasca keeps rising more and more individuals start experimenting with brewing the Amazonian tea themselves.
 Several recipes on ayahuasca or ayahuasca analogues can be found online, and with the needed plant material and effort it is very well possible to make your own mixture.